Welcome To Glow It Green

 Can You Color Grey Roots In Your Hair With Indigo?

-Grey roots in your hair are easily covered using Indigo, but you have first to understand how Indigo works.
+Grey roots in your hair can be easily covered using Indigo, but you must first understand how Indigo works.
 Indigo covers grey bases, but only if the hair is treated with Henna first, in a two-step process.

 Henna [Lawsonia Inermis] is a plant whose leaves are dried and finely milled into a powder to make a vibrant orange/red color pigment.
 When mixed with water or liquids like coffee or tea to form a paste, Henna becomes an effective hair dye that has been in use across the ancient world for thousands of years.

 Henna likes to adhere to hair, whereas Indigo likes to stick to Henna.
-You may need to use several treatments of Henna and Indigo to get the desired result, especially on hair that hasn’t been treated with Henna before.
+You may need to use several treatments of Henna and Indigo to get the desired result on your greys, especially on hair that hasn’t been treated with Henna before.
 This is easy since Henna and Indigo do not harm the hair but strengthen and condition it, unlike chemically made dyes.

 Henna is vibrant and produces a bright orange color on pale or grey/white-toned hair, but it can be too intense in color for what most people want.
-To achieve varying shades of brown, mix Henna with Indigo.
-Depending on the ratio, this will tone down the color to a warmer auburn, rich brown, or even black.
+To achieve varying shades of brown on your grey hair, mix Henna with Indigo.
+Depending on the ratio, this will tone down the color to a warmer auburn, rich brown, or even black!

-Buy organic Henna whenever possible, as it can be adulterated with heavy metals and salts.
-You want a pure, clean Henna for the best outcome.
+Buy organic Henna* whenever possible, as it can be adulterated with heavy metals and salts.
+For the best outcome, you want a pure, clean Henna.

 If your hair only has a few strands of grey, you can achieve subtle red/orange highlights on brunette or brown hair with a mixture of Indigo and Henna.

-If hair is predominately white or grey, use a two-step process.
+If hair is predominantly white or grey, use a two-step process.

 Two-Step Indigo And Henna Process For Grey Roots.